Hatois/Empofi/README.md

 # Empofi
-Empofi: A crypto initiative for financial inclusion and microtransactions.
-This repository houses our token contract and logo, promoting global economic empowerment.
+Empofi: Empowering minorities through blockchain technology.
+This repository houses our token contract and logo and any other relevant files.

+Empofi contract address	- 0xd99A3c3727E9d80722a7B3A62388e84Fa902E275